-The products identified as opportunities in this analysis (Table 5) do not consider individual business needs.
+The products identified as opportunities in this analysis (Table 6) do not consider individual business needs.
 While a survey was conducted by the City of Marion on businesses within the Edwardstown Precinct, the number of responses was low.
-The findings from this report should be presented to businesses at the Business Community Meetings to discuss the opportunity analysis with local businesses, and identify their feasibility, and any barriers which may exist.
+The findings from this report should be presented to businesses at the City of Marion's Business Community Meetings to discuss the opportunity analysis with local businesses, and identify their feasibility, and any barriers which may exist.